Knowit-Experience-MarTech/ga4-documentation-administration-solution/Setup/README.md

 1. [Basic](#basic)
 2. [Advanced](#advanced)

-First decided which solution you are going to use.
+First decide which solution you are going to use.
 Advanced is the recommended solution.

 ## Basic
 Basic contains the following parts: